 - Setting up the environment for success

-How the two days will be structured:
+How the seminar will be structured:

 NOTE: There are only 6 working spots available, so make sure to secure your spot early

 IRITH BLOOM, CPDT-KSA, CBCC-KA, CDBC, KPA CTP, VSPDT, CBATI, VSDTA FACULTY, DWA FACULTY